anand-sharan/Advanced-Data-Storage-and-Retrieval/README.md

 * The following are optional challenge queries.
 These are highly recommended to attempt, but not required for the homework.

 ### Trip Temperature Analysis

-* Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?

-* You may either use SQLAlchemy or pandas's `read_csv()` to perform this portion.

-* Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.

-* Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?

-### Temperature Analysis II

 * The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.